tbm/homepage/content/debian/orion/hp/mv2120/faq.md

 drive speed will be lower with Debian.
 Please see the <a href = "../status/">status page</a> to see what is supported.

+Please note that Debian 9 is the last release to support the HP mv2120.

 <h3>Is Debian on the HP mv2120 suited for people new to Linux?</h3>

 No, I would not recommend you install Debian on your HP mv2120 if you don't